TaysaAbinader/ProjectAssignments/OrientationChapter_1_3/task1.md

 * create a variable random = random(0, 1)

-* Iterate through the cumulative distribution list, the random value can be compared with the cumulativeDistribution.
+* Iterate through the ages list, and use the cumulativeDistribution as a comparative parameter to the random value to find the related age.

-* when the random fits a cumulativeDistribution value, iterate through the ages list to find the age related to the cumulativeDistribution range.
+* when the random fits a cumulativeDistribution value range you get the age.

 * when the age is found add it to the ageSamples list.